Speaka/useful-git-commands/readme.md

-### Szenario: after trying some things on development branch reset thi sbranch to be like master
+### Scenario: after trying some things on development branch reset this branch to be like master
 #### get branches on current repo
 `git branch`

-#### get current branch
+#### get current branch to verify
 `git rev-parse --abbrev-ref HEAD`

 #### reset development branch to master (or another)